John Magee (missionary): The film

 According to the Asahi Shimbun on Dec.
 25, 1937, this photo is Magee holding a Sunday worship service and singing hymns with Chinese Christians in Nanjing "after order had been restored to the city".

 Magee's role in documenting the Nanjing Massacre is featured in the Chinese film Don't Cry, Nanking.
 In the film Nanking, Magee was portrayed by actor Hugo Armstrong.

 Later career

 Magee left Nanjing for U.S in 1938, he went on a tour speaking about the Nanjing Massacre.
 He served as curate at Church of the Presidents St. John's Episcopal Church, Lafayette Square in Washington, D.C.
 While there, he was one of the Episcopal priests who officiated at the funeral of President Franklin D. Roosevelt in April 1945.
 Magee also served as chaplain to President Harry S. Truman.
 In 1946, Magee attended the Tokyo War Crimes Tribunal to testify as a witness to the war crimes committed in Nanjing.

-Magee later serve as the Episcopal chaplain at Yale University from 1946 to his death on September 11, 1953.
+Magee later served as the Episcopal chaplain at Yale University from 1946 to his death on September 11, 1953.